Combine information technology and business for a rewarding career in health care

 Bachelor of Science - Health Information Management (120 credits minimum)

 Make a difference in health care without having to provide direct patient care with the bachelor of science in health information management at Davenport University.
-Our health information management program — the only 100% online program of its kind in Michigan — combines information technology (IT), business, problem-solving and management skills to give you a powerful way to make a positive impact as a health care administrator in health information.
+Our 100% online health information management program combines information technology (IT), business, problem-solving and management skills to give you a powerful way to make a positive impact as a health care administrator in health information.

 You’ll learn what it takes to acquire, analyze, manage and protect health information when you learn from Davenport’s expert health information management faculty.
 These experts know exactly which information management technology skills you’ll need in the health care field and have intentionally designed the curriculum around that.

 Davenport’s accreditation by the CAHIIM means you’ll be eligible to sit for the Registered Health Information Administrator (RHIA) exam after graduation.
 This accreditation also guarantees that our health information management program provides you with the professionally required knowledge and skills you need to rise above the rest in today’s job market.